Pranav-designs/first-repo/README.md

 # first-repo
-Welcome guys
+Welcome guys!
-this is my first repo.
+This is my first repo.
-trying to explore github
+Trying to explore github.